bloggerpack/bloggerpack/README.md

 Default markups are most useful if you have a section of code that you want to re-use in several different places, or only include in certain circumstances.

-- Create a new file in `src/_defaultmarkups` to add default markups
+- Create a new file in `src/_defaultmarkups` to add default markups.
-- Write the content inside a `b:includable` to define a section of code
+- Write the content inside a `b:includable` to define a section of code.
-- [Include](#include) the file to `src/defaultmarkups.xml` within the `Common` type or gadget type `b:defaultmarkup` tag
+- [Include](#include) the file to `src/defaultmarkups.xml` within the `Common` type or gadget type `b:defaultmarkup` tag.
-- Use `b:include` wherever you want it to appear
+- Use `b:include` wherever you want it to appear.

 You can also create default markups in [`src/_plugins`](#src_plugins) for external resources.
 You need to add it to `src/defaultmarkups.xml`, too.